isa-ulisboa/Introduction-to-GEE-and-RS/README.md

 **To do**: Execute [notebook to read and export images or image collections with geemap](https://geemap.org/notebooks/11_export_image/).

-Warning: You may run in in several errors when trying to execute the code.
-You must make some changes in the code to address the following issues.
+Warning: You may run into errors when trying to execute the code.
+To prevent that, you must make some changes in the code to address the following issues.
+A clean script is available [here](geemap_export_image_revised.py).
 1. You need to authenticate and initialize your project
   ```
   ee.Authenticate()